 - In periods of drought, animals of various groups gather in herds, reaching thousands of individuals.
 These herds migrate towards the major rivers and lakes across considerable distances.

-- The wildebeest are often associated with other African ungulates such as springbok, impala, giraffes, and zebras in particular.
+- Wildebeest is associate with other African animals.
+These include springbok, impala, giraffes, and zebras in particular.
 They may also associate with the ostriches.